netdata/netdata/collectors/node.d.plugin/stiebeleltron/README.md

-# Stiebel Eltron monitoring with Netdata
+# Stiebel Eltron ISG monitoring with Netdata

 Collects metrics from the configured heat pump and hot water installation from Stiebel Eltron ISG web.